probabl-ai/skore/CONTRIBUTING.rst

 Contributing
 ============

-Thank you for your interest in contributing to Skore!
+Thank you for your interest in contributing to skore!
 We welcome contributions from everyone and appreciate you taking the time to get involved.

 This project is hosted on https://github.com/probabl-ai/skore.